We currently have limited EMDR availability

-You do not have to have any diagnosis to be eligible to participate in WTC’s EMDR the program.
-You are a good fit if you have a history or a recent experience that was traumatizing to you.
-This program gives priority to women with annual incomes of $23,000 or less, in accordance with WTC’s mission to remove financial barriers for women and offer high quality services to women who otherwise could not access this kind of support.
+You do not have to have any diagnosis to be eligible to participate in TCP’s EMDR the program.
+You are a possible candidate if you have a history or a recent experience that was traumatizing to you.
+This program gives priority to our clients with annual incomes of $23,000 or less, in accordance with TCP’s mission to remove financial barriers for folks and offer high quality services to those who otherwise could not access this kind of support.

 What if My Income Exceeds the Limit?

-If you are interested in EMDR and have an annual income of over $23,000, we may be able to assign you to one of our EMDR trained therapists at WTC or we will assist you in finding a provider with this expertise outside of our agency.
+If you are interested in EMDR and have an annual income of over $23,000, we may still be able to assign you to one of our EMDR trained therapists.

 History and Science of EMDR